Rajan316/deep-learning/Digit Recognition/README.md

 <img src="https://www.wolfram.com/language/11/neural-networks/assets.en/digit-classification/smallthumb_1.png" alt="neofetch" align="left" height="180px">
 The MNISt dataset is used to recognize digits. <br />

-<br />The saved model is used for recognizing digits in real time using OpenCV and python through a webcam <br />
+<br />The saved model is used for recognizing digits in real time using OpenCV and python through a webcam accessing through image processing. <br />

 ##### Click [here](./MNIST_webcam) to go to Digit recognition through webcam case study.